 The importance of laws and rules, whether they are those that govern the class, the school or the country, are consistently reinforced throughout regular school days.
 The school has a structured behaviour policy which the children are very clear about.
 They work together to produce class rules and behaviour expectations.
-Alongside a very strong ethos of positive reinforcement of appropriate choices and behaviour, our traffic light system follows a very clear set of stages.
-Children are reminded of the expected code of behaviour and receive tokens, stickers and good news notes in home school contact books.
+Alongside a very strong ethos of positive reinforcement of appropriate choices and behaviour, our levels of intervention follow a very clear set of stages.
+Children are reminded of the expected code of behaviour and receive dojos, stickers, certificates and good news notes in home school contact books.